 It is hard for new teachers to ask for help because they don’t know what or how to ask for help.
 It is difficult for anyone, especially a first-year teacher to admit they need assistance.
-However, not asking for advice it can lead to other issues later on.
+However, not asking for advice can lead to other issues later on.
 Hopefully, you can find an in-person or digital mentor to ask your daily questions.
-I would much rather have the new teachers that I am mentoring ask for guidance and support than trying to stumble through on their own.
+I would much rather have the new teachers that I am mentoring ask for guidance and support than try to stumble through on their own.
 Teaching is not an island profession, we must support each other through the good and the bad.

 I love working with and mentoring new teachers.
 I get regular emails and have conversations on social media from new and experienced teachers looking to learn more about topics from my blog or teaching resources from my store.
 What I love about teachers is that we never stop learning, and I believe this enthusiasm is passed on to our students.

 New teachers, you have one of the hardest jobs in the world – and the only training is live on the job.
 You can’t flip to a manual to answer a student’s question.
 Your best resource is your in-person teaching team, and the digital professional learning community you find online.
-Use all the available resources to so that you can have the best year possible.
+Use all the available resources so that you can have the best year possible.

 More Resources For Teachers: